 Cloud Computing Software

-Top Tip: "Connectivity is key" according to Knoll - with the amount of mobile devices, laptops and cloud based software in use, there should be a number of screens mounted around the office, from the kitchen to the boardroom, so that "workers can project their screens whenever they need to share what they’re working on".
+Top Tip: "Connectivity is key" according to Knoll - with the number of mobile devices, laptops and cloud-based software in use, there should be a number of screens mounted around the office, from the kitchen to the boardroom, so that "workers can project their screens whenever they need to share what they’re working on".

 A connected workplace is a productive one

-Cloud based technology and software have removed the need for a fixed based office location entirely.
+Cloud-based technology and software have removed the need for a fixed based office location entirely.
 Employees now have the capability to work wherever they want in the world, whenever they want.
 As workplace laws gradually change, we may see a larger shift towards alternate working opportunities, with more and more employees taking the opportunity to work remotely.
-There will still be the need for a fixed office base, but this will have to be planned and designed differently now, in order to effectively entice a mix of multi-generational's back to the main office base.
+There will still be the need for a fixed office base, but this will have to be planned and designed differently now, in order to effectively entice a mix of multiple generations back to the main office base.